kyma-project/kyma/docs/getting-started/07-bind-redis-service-to-microservice.md

 6. In the pop-up box that opens up:

-    - Select `order-service` from the **Select Application** drop-down
+    - From the **Select Application** drop-down list, select `order-service`.
     - Select **Set prefix for injected variables** and enter `REDIS_` in the box under the **Prefix namespace value** field.

    > **NOTE:** The **Prefix for injected variables** field is optional.
-It adds a prefix to all environment variables injected in a Secret to the Function when creating a ServiceBinding.
-In our example, the prefix is set to `REDIS_`, so all environmental variables will follow the `REDIS_{ENVIRONMENT_VARIABLE}` naming pattern.
+On creating a ServiceBinding, it adds a prefix to all environment variables injected in a Secret to the microservice.
+In our example, the prefix is set to `REDIS_`, so all environment variables will follow the `REDIS_{ENVIRONMENT_VARIABLE}` naming pattern.

    > **TIP:** It is considered good practice to use prefixes for environment variables.
-In some cases, a Function must use several instances of a given ServiceClass.
+In some cases, a microservice must use several instances of a given ServiceClass.
 Prefixes allow you to distinguish between instances and make sure that one Secret does not overwrite another one.

-7. Select **Bind Application** to confirm the changes and wait until the status of the created Service Binding Usage changes into `READY`.
+7. Select **Bind Application** to confirm the changes and wait until the status of the created Service Binding Usage changes to `READY`.

   </details>
 </div>